dashjoin/platform/dashjoin-docs/docs/development-production.md

 ### Making Changes to the Platform

-The development container gives you full access to the entire user interface.
+Dashjoin Studio gives you full access to the entire user interface.
 Therefore, you can not only add widgets, but also make changes to the core UI.
 For instance, you can make changes to the login screen or the legal cookie and data privacy disclaimer presented to new users.